aedanpope/tc_client/README.md

 When pitting a fast ranged unit vs. a slow melee one in StarCraft, the optimal control strategy for the ranged unit is to _Kite_ the melee one (fire from range, dance backwards before the melee unit can attack, and fire again).
 Giving no orders in this Battle to the ranged unit is a guaranteed loss.

 We construct a simplified battle where kiting is the optimal stragey, and where randomly generating orders from a small but sufficient set results in nominal win rates (~1%).
-Then we show that a relatively generic DQN is able to learn to solve this battle with two key modifications:
+Then we show that a relatively generic DQN is able to solve this battle with one key modifications: separate experience buffers for experience in battles which were won or lost.

-- A much shorter experience buffer size of recent actions to re-train.
-- Separate experience buffers for experience in battles which were won or lost.

 Human Expert winning the micro battle: https://www.youtube.com/watch?v=PnEhLxpL29U